tractorjuice/wardley_book_chat/README.md

 - langchain
 - FAISS

-You can install these dependencies via pip:

-shell\
-Copy code\
-\
-pip install openai streamlit langchain faiss-cpu\
-\
-Note: Replace faiss-cpu with faiss-gpu if you are using a GPU.

 ### API Keys
 The application uses the OpenAI API.
 You will need to obtain an API key from OpenAI and set it in the Streamlit secrets manager.